 - Medicare must approve the home health agency

-Other services don’t receive coverage such as transportation, meals, and household chores.
+Other services such as transportation, meals, and household chores don’t receive coverage.
 Most of the non-covered services are referred to as custodial care services.

 Some Medicare Advantage plans provide care for some custodial care services.
 Check with your Medicare Advantage provider to see if the custodial services you need are covered.

-For a home health agency to be approved by Medicare, specific requirements must be met.
+Specific requirements must be met for a home health agency to be approved by Medicare.
 The home health agency must be licensed in the state where it’s located and has quality assurance and patient satisfaction programs.

 Since Medicare Supplement plans pick up all or most of your portion of Medicare costs.
 In most cases, Part B will cover these services.

-Medicare Advantage Plans must meet the same requirements as Medicare Parts A and B. Medicare Advantage Plans cover home health care services.
+Medicare Advantage Plans must meet the same requirements as Medicare Parts A, and B. Advantage plans cover home health care services.
 However, the coverage may vary from plan to plan.
-You should contact your Medicare Advantage company for more information about home health care services coverage.
+You should contact your Medicare Advantage company for more information about home healthcare services coverage.

 In addition, you must have a doctor’s plan of care.
 The doctor’s care plan will include regular visits from a nurse or other healthcare professionals.